 You can find a list of public curated charts in the default Helm repository.

 The official docs do a good job of explaining the basic concepts.
-Some important points are shown in the table below:

 |Helm Concept||Description||Important point|